PoC-dev/ibmdocs-tools/README.md

 Same goes for the separate documentation for special-purpose topics.
 They've started as a checklist/reminder of sorts.
 I have reworked them to be more general-purpose instead of system-specific, and expanded them with more information to be hopefully of additional value to the reader.

+**Please note**: The as400 subdirectory is not yet filled with "life", but this should happen very soon.

 ----
 ## License
 This document is part of the IBM Documentation Utilities, to be found on [GitHub](https://github.com/PoC-dev/ibmdocs-tools) - see there for further details.
 Its content is subject to the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license, also known as *Attribution-ShareAlike 4.0 International*.